radar/guides/gem-development.md

       check_file_content(file, content, true)
     end

 Now for our failure.
 It's saying that it cannot find the _dinner/steak.txt_ file that we asked the generator to do.
 Why not?

+## Writing a generator

 Well, because currently we don't have a `recipe` task that does this for us defined in `Foodie::CLI`.
 We can define invoke a generator class just like we invoke a CLI class:

     desc "recipe", "Generates a recipe scaffold"
     def recipe(group, name)
-      Foodie::Recipe.start([group, name])
+      Foodie::Generators::Recipe.start([group, name])
     end

 The first argument for this method are the arguments passed to the generator.
+We will need to require the file for this new class too, which we can do by putting this line at the top of _lib/foodie/cli.rb_:

+    require 'foodie/generators/recipe'

 To define this class, we inherit from `Thor::Group` rather than `Thor`.
 We will also need to include the `Thor::Actions` module to define helper methods for our generator which include the likes of those able to create files and directories.
+Because this is a generator class, we will put it in a new namespace called "generators", making the location of this file _lib/foodie/generators/recipe.rb_:

+   require 'thor/group'
    module Foodie
+     module Generators
        class Recipe < Thor::Group
          include Thor::Actions

+         argument :group, :type => :string
+         argument :name, :type => :string
        end
      end
+   end

 By inheriting from `Thor::Group`, we're defining a generator rather than a CLI.
+When we call `argument`, we are defining arguments for our generator.
+These are the same arguments in the same order they are passed in from the `recipe` task back in `Foodie::CLI`

 To make this generator, ya know, generate stuff we simply define methods in the class.
-Let's define a `create_group` method now which will create a directory using the name we have passed in.
+All methods defined in a `Thor::Group` descendant will be ran when `start` is called on it.
+Let's define a `create_group` method inside this class which will create a directory using the name we have passed in.

+    def create_group
+      empty_directory(group)
+    end

+To put the file in this directory and to save our foodie-friends some typing, we will use the `template` method.
+This will copy over a file from a pre-defined source location.
+We will define a `copy_recipe` method to do this now:

+    def copy_recipe
+      template("recipe.txt", "#{group}/#{name}.txt")
+    end

+It's been an awful long time since we ran something.
+Hey, here's an idea!
+Let's run our generator!
+We can do this without using Cucumber by running `bundle exec bin/foodie recipe dinner steak`, but just this once.
+Generally we'd test it solely through Cucumber.
+When we run this command we'll be told all of this:

+    create  dinner
+    Could not find "recipe.txt" in any of your source paths.
+Please invoke Foodie::Generators::Recipe.source_root(PATH) with the PATH containing your templates.
+Currently you have no source paths.

+The first line tells us that the _dinner_ directory has been created.
+Nothing too fancy there.

+The second line is more exciting though!
+It's asking us to define the `source_root` method for our generator.
+That's easy!
+We can define it as a class method in `Foodie::Generators::Recipe` like this:

+    def self.source_root
+      File.dirname(__FILE__) + "/recipe"
+    end

+This tells our generator where to find the template.
+Now all we need to do is to create the template, which we can put at _lib/foodie/generators/recipe/recipe.txt_:

+    ##### Ingredients #####
+    Ingredients for delicious food go here.

+    ##### Instructions #####
+    Tips on how to make delicious food go here.

+And that's all!
+When we run `bundle exec cucumber features` all our features will be passing:

+    3 scenarios (3 passed)
+    7 steps (7 passed)

+## Releasing the gem

+The final step before releasing our gem is to give it a summary and description in the _foodie.gemspec_ file.

+To release the first version of our gem we can use the `rake release` command, providing we have committed everything.
+This command does a couple of things.
+First it builds the gem to the _pkg_ directory in preparation for a push to Rubygems.org.

+Secondly, it creates a tag for the current commit reflecting the current version and will push it to the set up remote.
+It's encouraged that you host the code on GitHub so that others may easily find it.

+If this push succeeds then the final step will be the push to Rubygems.org which will now allow other people to download and install the gem.

+## Summary

+Whilst this isn't an _exhaustive_ guide on developing a gem, it covers the basics needed for gem development.
+It's really, _really_ recommended that you check out the source for Bundler, Rails and RSpec for great examples of gem development.

+**If you've found any errors for this guide or if you have any suggestions, please file an issue on http://github.com/radar/guides.**